Memorable Manitobans: Andrew Graham Ballenden Bannatyne (1829-1889)

 He helped found the St. Andrew’s Society in 1871 and an early lodge of Freemasons in Manitoba.
 He was the second President of the Manitoba Club, one of the founders of the Winnipeg Board of Trade (1873), and a founding member of the Manitoba Historical Society (1879).
 He played in Winnipeg’s first curling match in December 1876.

-He died while on vacation in St. Paul, Minnesota on 18 May 1889 and was buried in the Kildonan Presbyterian Cemetery.
+He died while on vacation at St. Paul, Minnesota on 18 May 1889 and was buried in the Kildonan Presbyterian Cemetery.
 He is commemorated by Bannatyne Avenue in Winnipeg.
 A microfilm copy of his ledger book (1867-1869) is held by the Archives of Manitoba.

 “Death of one of the pioneers,” Winnipeg Tribune, 14 May 1908, page 1.